 Broadway's First Peter Pan

 At the height of her popularity, Adams retired from stage acting after suffering personal loss; she lost her grandmother, mother, and manager all within a short time of each other.
-She dabbled in light production for colored movies for a brief period and returned to the stage to act in a few Shakespearean plays but this was short-lived.
+She dabbled in light production for colored movies with both General Electric and the Eastman Company for a brief period and returned to the stage to act in a few Shakespearean plays but this was short-lived.